Octophi/mall-assassins/github-setup.md

 git clone <insert copied URL here>
 ```

-If you haven't set up SSH before, go ahead and just use HTTPS, it's less setup.
+If you haven't set up SSH before, go ahead and just use HTTPS, it's more through the GUI.
+You will need to follow the steps at [set up a personal access token]([url](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#keeping-your-personal-access-tokens-secure)) however, and whenever you push later you will need to use this personal access token.

 - Git will download the repository to your local machine.